-Surprisingly, no. The advertiser can, indeed, get an increased number of visits and with the right landing page and value prop, can convert them into customers.
+It depends.
+With the right landing page and value prop, the advertiser can get more visits and convert them into customers.
 On the other hand, publishers focus on the ad revenue generated per user session.
-If users are leaving the site, your page views, time spent on the page, and session duration will decrease.
+If users leave the website, your page views, time spent on the page, and session duration will decrease.

-That means you’ll deliver lesser ad impressions and your bottom line would be affected.
+That means you might deliver lesser ad impressions, affecting your bottom line.

 However, some native ad networks offer you CPC (cost per click) rev-model, wherein you earn better with increased clicks, not impressions.
 If your campaigns are based on the CPC model, native ads can help you boost ad revenue.